 All international transfers with TransferWise incur a flat fee ($0.5 – 2.0, depending on currency and amount) as well as a 2% currency exchange fee, and your exchange rate is guaranteed for at least 24 hours.
 This compares very favourably to banks that often charge exchange rate margins approximately 4% – 5% above the mid-market rate.

 Another great online money transfer provider, Remitly specialises in smaller transfers or remittances to countries in Asia, Africa and South America.
-The entire process is completely transparent and if you want to transfer a smaller amount their fees can be quite cost-effective.
+The entire process is completely transparent and if you want to transfer a smaller amount their fees vs. the cost of using a bank account can be quite cost-effective.